Canon 1D Mark II N vs Panasonic S1H

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The S1H is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 1D Mark II N has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1D Mark II N has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1D Mark II N was succeeded by the Canon 1D Mark III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 1D Mark II N and S1H can be found, respectively, in the Canon 1D Mark II N Manual (free pdf) or the online Panasonic S1H Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 1D Mark II N and the Panasonic S1H?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.